CloudCannon/11feed/README.md

 * [11ty Documentation](https://www.11ty.dev/docs/) - Learn more about how to use 11ty.
 * [Explore RSS feeds in your neighbourhood](https://rss-is-dead.lol/) - Finds RSS feeds from people you follow on the Fediverse.
 * [List of frontend feeds](https://github.com/impressivewebs/frontend-feeds) - Another way todiscover new people to follow.

-## Core Principles

-* No ads, upsells, or feature bloat
-* Encourage the culture of blogging, sharing, and discovery through RSS.
-* Generate a purely static site that can be hosted publicly on any web server.
-* Keep features, dependencies, and the implementation to the bare essentials.
-* Provide a solid base for others to build on and customize for their own needs.
-* Emphasis on security.

 ## Contributing